 It’s now grown to 81 partners, and 293 other fee earners and though its head office is in Bristol, its work reaches global heights.
 It boasts a client list featuring the likes of Eurostar, The Co-Operative Group, FirstGroup and The Crown Estate.
 Notable deals include advising the Greater London Authority on the regeneration of Royal Albert Docks and advising FirstGroup on its bid for the InterCity West Coast franchise.
 Having relocated its London office to an award-winning development at New Street Square, the firm has been keen to augment its image as a ‘regional firm’.
+It has also opened an office in Edinburgh.

 Burges Salmon has got a good name for banking, insolvency and corporate work and has made moves to bolster its competition practice too.
 Notable successes included a £31m AIM flotation of new client Bristol & London, securing a place on the panel of the multinational aviation service BBA group, and nabbing its largest ever securitisation deal from under the noses of numerous Magic Circle candidates.